vyants/yii2-daemon/README.md

     {
         /*
         TODO: return task list, extracted from DB, queue managers and so on.
-        Extract tasks in small portions, such as 50, to prevent memory occupy.
+        Extract tasks in small portions, to reduce memory usage.
         */
     }
     /**